dylanaraps/neofetch/Readme.md

 - **Supports Linux, Mac OS X and Windows (Cygwin)!**
     - If the script isn't working on your system open an issue.
 - **It's Fast**
-    - The script makes heavy use of bash builtins and string manipulation.
+    - The script makes heavy use of bash builtins and <br \>string manipulation.
 - **Display an image next to the info. (or not)**
-    - The script can use your wallpaper, shuffle through a directory or just display an image.
+    - The script can use your wallpaper, shuffle through a <br \>directory or just display an image.
 - **Highly Customizable**
     - You can customize almost everything.
         - See Usage below or lines 23-233 in script
 - **Take a screenshot at the end.**
-    - It's disabled by default and you can specify the cmd to use with ```--scrotcmd cmd``` at launch or by changing the value of ```$scrotcmd``` in the script.
+    - It's disabled by default and you can specify the cmd <br \>to use with `--scrotcmd cmd` at launch or by <br \>changing the value of `$scrotcmd` in the script.
 - **Smart crop (or Waifu crop)**
     - See https://github.com/dylanaraps/fetch/wiki/What-is-Smart-Crop%3F